 We love The Big Apple.
 New York is the most energized city on the planet and yes, it has one of the best skylines in the world.
 Many people would say that New York City has the best skyline in the world!
 We can’t get enough of New York and there are so many great vantage points to take in the New York City skyline.

-The best places to view the New York skyline are from DUMBO under the Brooklyn Bridge, from the Top of the Rock or the Empire State Building New York’s skyline changes before your eyes.
+The best places to view the New York skyline are from DUMBO under the Brooklyn Bridge, from the Top of the Rock, One World Trade Centre, or the Empire State Building.
+New York’s skyline changes before your eyes.
 Check out these Fun Facts about New York

 - One of the best places to take a photograph of the NYC Skyline is from the Statue of Liberty.